patelka2211/compass/README.md

 # Description

-Measure speed and direction using location.
+Measure speed and direction using GPS.

+Currently under development.

 # About languages